Written by Yohanes Prahara (BNF’s Content Creator)

 “Mixed mosaic forest structure combines different habitat types in one landscape.
 Inside there are a variety of animals, ranging from animals that live in a particular native habitat and those that range across the mosaic,” she said.

-The Rungan Landscape is home a substantial number of species.
+The Rungan Landscape is home to a substantial number of species.
 According to the database of flora and fauna by BNF, there are:

 - 76 mammals – 8% are endangered; 2.7% critically endangered; 12% endemic